deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about Github.

-I also like the Git and HTML/CSS Paths about equally.
+I also like the Git and HTML/CSS Paths just about equally.